Help to resolve disputes

 - information and advice on your rights and responsibilities as a tenant

 - advocacy at a South Australian Civil and Administrative Tribunal (SACAT) hearing or appeal.

 You can find free and independent mediation services in your area through the SA community website.

 Complaints about public or community housing

-If you have problems or disagree with a decision made about public housing you can make a complaint to Housing SA or you may be able to appeal the decision.
-If you're unhappy with a decision made by Housing SA, your first step is to discuss the decision with the original decision maker.
+If you have problems or disagree with a decision made about public housing you can make a complaint to Housing SA or you could be able to appeal the decision.
+If you're unhappy with a decision made by Housing SA, your first step is to discuss it with the original decision maker.